speezepearson/biatob/README.markdown

     - advertise to Caplan/Hanson/LessWrong/EAG/CFAR?

 ### P4: things I'll do once I quit my software engineering job to follow this dream
+- consider making "Special Rules" show up not just as an H.text
+- add "hide embeds" button for bettophobes (deceptively complicated!
+The user doesn't log in, so we have to store it in their cookie, but it should appear on some pages (all pages?
+Just Settings?))
+- offer to shame users by emailing the participants if they greatly exceed the resolution deadline
 - monetize via freemium or subscription?
 - market privacy controls
 - consider allowing "soft resolutions" so a market can resolve "80% yes"